HelpGiveThanks/HGTconfiguration/README.md

 1. Click on your browser's Vanilla forum.
 1. Sign back in.
 1. Click the 'dashboard' button (left most button in the second row of buttons).
-1. Go to the left-menu column's Users section, and click its 'Registration' option.
+1. Go to the left-menu column's 'Users' section, and click its 'Registration' option.
 1. Select the 'Invitation' option in the 'Method' column.
 1. Scroll down and under the column 'Role'
      1. Change the Administrator = You from 'None' to 'Unlimited'.